c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *In Standard Bitmap mode cells can not have more than 2 colors at once*

-Our graphic uses 16 colors.
+The datasette graphic uses 16 colors.
 But if you pay attention, each cell has no more than 2 colors at a time.
 This graphics mode exists to save memory.
 For example, if one could choose 16 colors (4 bits) per pixel, then the graphic would occupy: